 This morning's release of the September Existing-Home Sales increased from the previous month to a seasonally adjusted annual rate of 5.39 million units.
 The Investing.com consensus was for 5.30 million.
 The latest number represents a 0.7% increase from the previous month and a 1.5% decrease year-over-year.

 Over the long haul the two series offer a compelling study of trends in residential real estate.
 Here is an overlay of the two series since the 1959 inception of the Starts data and the Permits data, which began being tracked a year later.
 The monthly data points are preserved as faint dots.
 The trends are illustrated with 6-month moving averages of data divided by the Census Bureau's mid-month population estimates.

-We've updated this series to include Friday's release of the Consumer Price Index as the deflator and the July monthly update.
-The latest hypothetical real (inflation-adjusted) annual earnings are at $37,239, down 12.3% from 44 years ago.
+We've updated this series to include Friday's release of the Consumer Price Index as the deflator and the September monthly update.
+The latest hypothetical real (inflation-adjusted) annual earnings are at $37,346, down 12.9% from 44 years ago.

 The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for September new residential building permits.
 The latest reading of 1.215M was a decrease from 1.272M in August and above the Investing.com forecast of 1.245M.